coderefinery/train-the-trainer/content/lessons-with-git.md

 :::{demo} Instructors go through the building and contributing process

 Depending on the course, instructors will demo what is roughly exercise 4 below.
+Or a course might go straight to exercises.

 - Instructors decide what change they would want to make
 - Instructors clone the repository